AntoniusDwi99/task_tracker/README.md

 A simple command-line tool for managing tasks using Node.js.
 This application allows you to add, update, delete, and list tasks, and track their statuses (not done, in progress, or done).

+Project Page

+Visit the project page for more information: [https://github.com/AntoniusDwi99/task_tracker]

 Features

 - Add a task: Add new tasks to the task list.